grace-notes/grace-notes-lessons/books/Jude.md

 {:title="Jude 2"}
 > “Mercy, peace and love be yours in abundance.”

-The Gk. term for mercy is eleos, and refers to grace in action; this in turn sustains the practicality of the epistle.
+The Gk. term for mercy is ἐλεος, and refers to grace in action; this in turn sustains the practicality of the epistle.
 This, then, is Jude stating that the recipients of his epistle both need grace from God and need to apply grace to others.
-‘Peace’ is the Gk.  eirene, which is that peace or tranquillity of mind resulting from an understanding of the grace plan of God.
-Agape is defined as ‘love;’ a love which is supported by integrity and is thus a virtue.
+‘Peace’ is the Gk.  εἰρενε, which is that peace or tranquillity of mind resulting from an understanding of the grace plan of God. ἀγαπε is defined as ‘love;’ a love which is supported by integrity and is thus a virtue.
 This type of love is devotional in the sense that it is a power to be effectively disposed to others; i.e., it is to be applied to all without regard to merit or desert.
 And implicit in agape love is a lack of arrogance or hatred on the part of the one disposing the power -- and this sort of love is dependent upon the Filling of the Spirit, Rom.
 5:5.
 “And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us.”

 And I John 2:5 says, “But if anyone obeys his word, God’s love is truly made complete in him.
 This is how we know we are in him.”

 Jude desires that these three, mercy, peace and love might “be yours in abundance.”
-The verb for ‘abundance’ is the Gk. plethuno, and it is in the optative mood which expresses a wish or desire.
+The verb for ‘abundance’ is the Gk. πληθύνω, and it is in the optative mood which expresses a wish or desire.

 The word means to cause to increase remarkably, and thus is not adding something, but multiplying.
 Jude, then, wishes that these virtues might be multiplied in the souls and lives of his readers.